royreinders/hugo-webhook/README.md

 docker-compose build --build-arg SSH_PRIVATE_KEY="$(cat private.key)"
 ```

+The private key will be used to pull the git repository.
+If your repo is public you could edit the Dockerfile to just pull over HTTPS.
 Note: In order to get the key in the right format in the docker container you might need to replace the newlines in the private key-file with '/n'.

 Start the docker containers with the following command: